Blockstream/greenlight/README.md

 Blockstream Greenlight, your self-sovereign Lightning node in the cloud.

-> 🚧 While this repository is currently set to private it'll be set to
-> public once we open up to the wider public, so please don't share
-> internals that aren't supposed to be public. 🚧

 greenlight exposes a number of services over grpc allowing applications to integrate, and users to manage and control their node running on our infrastructure.
 The [protocol buffers files][protos]